saqibmehmood/data-engineering/README.md

 ```
 docker-compose up -d
 ```

+## if you need to run the project Without Dockerizing it
 If you need to run the project manually(without docker) you can follow the below given steps

 1. Set up a virtual environment and install dependencies: